ethereum/EIPs/EIPS/eip-draft-mcopy.md

 [partial-word memory copying](https://github.com/ethereum/solidity/blob/v0.8.0/libsolidity/codegen/CompilerUtils.cpp#L665) can be found in the Solidity compiler.

-With [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) the call overhead using the identity precompile will be reduced from 700 to 100 gas.
+With [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) the call overhead using the identity precompile was reduced from 700 to 100 gas.
 This is still prohibitive for making the precompile a reasonable alternative again.

 ## Backwards Compatibility